 We recommend Olive ski rental and Nozawa Sports Thanx.
-Olive is located directly across the street from Nozawa Peaks and has great quality, very new gear.
-You can arrange your gear from Olive upon arrival to Nozawa Onsen.
+Olive is located directly across the street from Nozawa Peaks and has very new gear.
+You can arrange your rental from Olive upon arrival to Nozawa Onsen.

 Nozawa Sports Thanx has a range of gear from standard to premium.
-The standard gear is the best value renal in the area, although not quite as new.
+Their powder skis and boards come highly recommended.
+Their standard gear is the best value rental in the area.
 The premium gear is a similar price in both Olive and Sports Thanx.

 How do we get our lift tickets? should we book them in advance?

 Lift tickets are available from the ticket office on the day your plan to ski.
 There are 1, 2 or maximum 3 day consecutive tickets available (3 day ticket is the best value).
 The ticket office is within five minutes walk from Nozawa Peaks, next to the Karasawa ski lift, or at the Nagasaka or Hikage gondola.
 For adults, lift ticket prices start from 4,300 per day.
 For children under 15 years old, lift ticket pricing starts at 2,000 yen per day.
 For more information on lift ticket pricing please click here.

 How do we get to the Nozawa Onsen ski school?